-- Adjuvant treatment of stage III (Duke's C) colon cancer after complete resection of primary tumor - Treatment of metastatic colorectal cancer.
+- Adjuvant treatment of stage III (Duke's C) colon cancer after complete resection of primary tumour. - Treatment of metastatic colorectal cancer.

-4.2 Dosage and Method of Administration
+4.2 Posology and method of administration

-The preparation of injectable solutions of cytotoxic agents must be carried out by trained specialist personnel with knowledge of the medicinal product used, in conditions that guarantee the integrity of the medicinal product, the protection of the environment and in particular the protection of the personnel handling the medicinal products, in accordance with hospital policy.
+The preparation of injectable solutions of cytotoxic agents must be carried out by trained specialist personnel with knowledge of the medicinal products used, in conditions that guarantee the integrity of the medicinal product, the protection of the environment and in particular the protection of the personnel handling the medicinal products, in accordance with the hospital policy.
 It requires a preparation area reserved for this purpose.
-It is forbidden to smoke, eat or drink in this area (see section 6.6 Special Precautions for Disposal and Other Handling).
+It is forbidden to smoke, eat or drink in this area (see section 6.6).